pedrofernandescyber/Fix-for-the-CrowdStrike-incident/README.md

 System requirements:

 * Windows 10 or Windows 11
-* Internet access and approximately 3.4 GB will be downloaded
+* Internet access: approximately 3.4 GB will be downloaded
+* Space requirements: 9 GB of available space